emilpriver/go-hugo-portfolio/content/blog/ai/about-ai.md

 The irony is that the biggest income will come from the infrastructure to run LLMs and AI, not the actual LLMs themselves.

+The reason I added this is that the AI market is built on hyperscalers and has created a bubble more dangerous than the dot-com era.

 ## The End

 I think we will have a bright future with AI and that AI can help us in so many ways—for example, removing stress from our day-to-day tasks that might not even be related to jobs, such as repetitive tasks we do with our family.
 If an AI can replace these repeated tasks, I could spend more time with my fiancé, family, friends, and dog, which is awesome, and I am looking forward to that.